 Description: Several times the capital of China, Nanjing holds a prominent place in Chinese history and culture.
 In Nanjing one can experience China’s rapid development and a slower pace of life (compared to Beijing and Shanghai) at the same time.
 The city prides itself on maintaining the traditional Chinese city atmosphere while welcoming urban development in designated areas.

 Academics: The program aims to increase students' proficiency in Mandarin and provide a rich context for learning about China.
 Students generaly take Readings in Chinese (6 units), Spoken Chinese (6 units), and Contemporary Chinese Studies (3 units).
 The language courses are offered at intermediate, advanced intermediate, and advanced levels.
-The Contemporary Chinese Studies is taught in both Chinese and English, and a select group of Chinese students participate in discussions.
+The Contemporary Chinese Studies course is taught in English.
+Students who have taken more than four semesters of Mandarin may take Contemporary Chinese Society through Media (taught in Mandarin) instead of Contemporary Chinese Studies.

-Extracurricular classes in Chinese calligraphy and taijiquan are held on weekday afternoons.
+Extracurricular classes in Chinese calligraphy, Taiji, and traditional Chinese painting are held on weekday afternoons.

 Course Load and Credit: Students earn a maximum of 15 USC units per semester.

 Activities and Other Program Features: A three-day orientation session introduces students to the academic program, Chinese culture, and gives practical information about living in Nanjing.
-Ten day-long outings are integrated into the academic curriculum reflecting the weekly topics covered in classes.
-The city trips include visits to museums, a home for the elderly, a population management training institute, and various neighborhoods and historical sites in Nanjing.
 In addition to the extended trip to Southwest China (fall) or Northwest China (spring), CIEE also takes students on a two-day trip to a nearby city such as Wuxi, Suzhou or Hangzhou.

 Accommodation: Students may live with a Chinese host family or in the international student dorm with one Chinese roommate.
 The homestay option is highly recommended for students who want to live in an entirely Chinese language environment and are motivated to make rapid progress in Chinese language outside of class.
 Chinese family members speak Chinese only.
 Studnets have their own bedroom.
 Most homestays are located within 30 minutes from campus by bus or bike.
 Homestay families provide breakfast and dinner on weekdays and most weekends.
 A homestay orientation is offered to students prior to moving in with host families.
 Students choosing the dorm option will live in a double room with one Chinese roommate studying in the Chinese Department or Institute for International Students.
 The Chinese roommates are also CIEE peer tutors.
 Each room contains a bathroom and small closets. dormitory with a Chinese roommate.
 Meals are not included.